Skip to main content

 )

-# Use expert answer if available and response was flagged as bad
+# - Use an expert answer if available and response was flagged as escalated to SME

 final_response = (